Pandora FMS: Agents

 Agents are daemons or services that can monitor any numeric parameter, Boolean status, string or numerical incremental data and/or condition.
 They can be developed in any language (as Shellscript, WSH, Perl or C).
 They run on any type of platform (Microsoft, AIX, Solaris, Linux, IPSO, Mac OS or FreeBSD), also SAP, because the agents can communicate with the Pandora FMS Servers to send data in XML using SSH, FTP, NFS, Tentacle (protocol) or any data transfer means.

 Database

 The database module is the core module of Pandora.
 All the information of the system resides here.
 For example, all data gathered by agents, configuration defined by administrator, events, incidents, audit info, etc. are stored in the database.
 At present, MySQL database and MariaDB database is supported.
 Oracle support has been added in 6.0 release.

-Timeline of releases

 Software appliances

 Pandora FMS has a software appliance based on a customized CentOS Linux, installable on CD, comes ready to use (including a live CD) or ready to install to hard disk.

 It have also an AMI Appliance based on Amazon AWS.

 A Docker image is also available at Docker Hub.